cerb/cerb.github.io/_guides/installation/ec2.md

 When connecting with an SSH client, each AMI may have a different default user.

-For the two AMIs we mentioned earlier, the default users are:
+For common AMIs, the default users are:

 * Amazon Linux: `ec2-user`
 * Ubuntu: `ubuntu`